Stories

 Politics

 E.J.
-Graff has been telling stories from inside political and social movements for decades.
-Whether that’s explaining the wild side of Pride to mainstream Americans in 1990s, reporting on how ordinary citizens responded to Elizabeth Warren’s first run for elected office in the 2000s, or how Trump’s election sent hundreds of thousands of middle-aged women into local and national politics, Graff gives voice to the people who are trying to make sense of our political landscape.
+Graff has been telling stories from inside political and social movements for decades: explaining the wild side of Pride to mainstream Americans; reporting on Elizabeth Warren’s first run for Senate; exploring how Trump’s election sent millions of middle-aged women into “the Resistance.”
+Graff gives voice to people trying to make sense of our political landscape.

 Trump’s Victory Inspired Thousands of Women to Get Involved in Politics